Adalab/promo-Q-module-1-2-pair-6-spotify/README.md

-## Project Spotify create page home
+## Project Spotify: creating homepage

-In this project we want clone page Spotify.
+In this project we want to clone Spotify page.